razorcd/llm-project/README.md

 - `docker-compose up --build` to start application with all dependencies and setup the DBs and monitoring
 - run the `curl` commands from below to interact with the server
-- open monitoring in browser: http://localhost:3000/d/automatedsetupdashboard/courier-support-agent
+- open monitoring in browser: http://localhost:3000/d/automatedsetupdashboard/courier-support-agent (credentials are admin:admin)
 - open Qdrant UI in browser: http://localhost:6333/dashboard#/collections
 - to start app with dependecies again but without resetting the DB and montiring configs, edit he Dockerfile: `"setup_dbs=true", "setup_grafana=true"` flags.
 Setting these to false after the first initialisation will aloow you to preserve data between restarts.